 How Birdeye’s AI capabilities make your business listings stand out

-• Enhanced customer interaction: AI-generated responses to customer reviews allow businesses to maintain positive and engaging communication, improving customer satisfaction and retention.
+- Enhanced customer interaction: AI-generated responses to customer reviews allow businesses to maintain positive and engaging communication, improving customer satisfaction and retention.

-Frequently asked questions about local business listing
+Frequently asked questions about business listing management

 Yes, local citations, business citations, and business listings are all different ways of referring to the same thing.
 All three phrases are used to describe a business’s online NAP data.